Harriet Tubman Square

 About the Location

-The square is bounded by Broad Street, Washington Street, and Washington Place.
-It serves as a green anchor for several notable Newark institutions, including the Newark Museum of Art and the Newark Public Library.
+The square sits neatly bordered by Broad Street, Washington Street, and Washington Place.
+It's the green heart connecting some of Newark's cultural heavyweights - most notably the Newark Museum of Art and the Newark Public Library.

-In March 2023, a new monument titled "Shadow of a Face" was unveiled in the square.
-Designed by architect Nina Cooke John, this interactive artwork honors Harriet Tubman and Newark's role in the Underground Railroad.
+In March 2023, the square became home to a monument called "Shadow of a Face".
+Designed by architect Nina Cooke John, this isn't your typical static statue.
+It's an interactive artwork that honors both Tubman herself and Newark's significant role in the Underground Railroad.

-The monument includes a circular learning wall with educational text, audio stories narrated by Queen Latifah, and a mosaic of ceramic tiles created by Newark residents.
+The monument includes a circular learning wall with educational text, audio stories narrated by Newark's own Queen Latifah, and a mosaic made of ceramic tiles created by local residents.
+If you happen to visit around dusk, you're in for a treat - the monument lights up, highlighting its creative blend of materials and intentional design.

 All Features & Facilities